JamesCC/VMXProxyPy/docs/install_windows.md

 the unpack operation.
 In there  you'll find Bonjour.msi.
 Double click to install this independently.

+This has been a disappointing feature for me.
+There are many reasons why this might not work well on a network, and the solutions to get it working reliably long winded.
+In practice you may wish to stick with finding your VMXProxy's IP address and entering that.
+Most router won't change IP addresses unless they are reset.

 ## Upgrading

+The Android App manages most of the complex functionality, and so VMXProxy is fairly stable.
+There has been no need to upgrade in last 4 years.
+In 2018 Python 3 support was added, and GUI to aid configuration for windows users, but otherwise changes are to the documentation and install scripts keeping them up-to-date.

-If you are running windows, just download a new copy from the website, unzip it and copy in your passcodes.txt and simrc.txt files from your old installation before you delete it.
+That said, if you want to update, just download a new copy from the website, unzip it and copy in your passcodes.txt and simrc.txt files from your old installation before you delete it.
 You may have also altered some .bat files for starting vmxproxy.

-In practice VMXProxy is fairly stable, and the only upgrades in last 3 years is the support of Python 3, addition of a GUI for windows users, and updates on notes for installations.
-There has been no new features affecting the server itself, as the Android App manages most of the functionality.

 ---
 JamesCC @ 01feb2019